JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 ![step112](./steps/step112.png)

-Looks like there is some issue, We haven’t tagged our subnets properly.
+Looks like there is some issue, we haven’t tagged our subnets properly.

 ![step113](./steps/step113.png)